 - Mindy H. Tan, "Canvas Politics: Norman Lewis and the Art of Abstract Resistance"

 - Kendra R. Unruh, "'Jubilant Spirits of Freedom': Representations of the Lindy Hop in Literature & Film from the Swing Era to the Swing Revival"

 - Christopher A. Warren, "The Price of Post-Racialism: Educational Genocide vs. Culture-Affirming Methodology"

 Support for Research

 Finally, students in American Studies are offered travel funds every year to support their research and presentations at academic conferences.
 Students also serve in elected positions on the American Studies Steering Committee, American Studies Recruitment Committee, and American Studies Symposium Committee.
 As well, students compete for annual awards: The Chester Eisinger Award for Outstanding Essay in American Studies; the American Studies Innovation in Teaching Award; the Paul and Eslanda Robeson Award for Transnational Scholarship; the American Studies/Women's Studies Outstanding Achievement Award, and the American Studies Social Justice/Community Service Award.

-To learn more about graduate students and graduate student activity in American Studies at Purdue, please contact Kaylah Morgan, current president of the American Studies Graduate Student Association.
+To learn more about graduate students and graduate student activity in American Studies at Purdue, please contact Ariel Smith, current president of the American Studies Graduate Student Association.